Garrett Simons

-Garrett Simons is an Irish lawyer who has been a Judge of the High Court since November 2018.
+Garrett Simons is an Irish judge who has served as a Judge of the High Court since November 2018.
 He formerly practised as a barrister, specialising in environmental and planning law.

 Early life

 Simons attended Trinity College Dublin where he studied law and received an LLB in 1992.
 He developed an interest in environmental law during his studies.
 He was subsequently educated at the King's Inns.

 Legal career

 He was called to the Bar in 1996 and became a Senior Counsel in 2007.
 Prior to commencing practice as a barrister, he worked at the High Court and the Supreme Court of Ireland as a research assistant.

 His practice was focused on Public Administration Law and Immigration Law.
 He represented Ireland in the European Court of Justice in 2008 in a failure to fulfil obligations case taken by the European Commission.
 He appeared for Ian Bailey, a suspect in the death of Sophie Toscan du Plantier, in extradition proceedings initiated by France.

 He appeared for Michael Bailey and Bovale Developments at the Planning Tribunal.
 He represented U2 and Seán Dunne in separate disputes against the Dublin Docklands Development Authority.

-He provided legal advice to Irish Water in 2016 which said Ireland would not be able to abolish water charges due to the Water Framework Directive.
+He provided legal advice to Irish Water in 2016, which said Ireland would not be able to abolish water charges due to the Water Framework Directive.

 In addition to his legal practice, Simons wrote an academic text Planning and Development Law and was on the editorial board of the Irish Law Reports Monthly.
 He has lectured at Trinity College Dublin and the King's Inns.

 In response to a query from The Irish Times in 2011, he advocated for the formation of barristers' chambers in Ireland, as opposed to the current system of sole practitioners.